jojo2049/Movie_Night_CS361_Portfolio/README.md

 This web application was built using:

-React.js for front end with some materialUI componenets Node.JS & Express for middeware which uses the Child process to call my partners microservice Partner microservice.py file which makes the API calls to TMDB.
+-React.js for front end with some materialUI componenets -Node.JS & Express for middeware which uses the Child process to call my partners microservice -Partner's microservice.py file which makes the API calls to TMDB.